q335r49/microviche/README.md

 ```
 Once sourced, press **F10** to begin.
 Help and a changelog are baked in (usually by pressing **F1**).

-Earlier releases can be found in the above vim.org webpage.
+The latest version may be somewhat unstable.
+Earlier releases can be found in the above vim.org webpage or under the releases tab.